15 Cold Call Opening Lines That Actually Book Meetings

 11. The contrarian take "Hi [Name], most [their role] are approaching [challenge] wrong.
 Mind if I share what we're seeing from the companies getting it right?"

-This opener from Brandon Mulrenin's research achieved an 88.6% success rate by injecting humor and immediately handing control to the prospect.
+This opener from Brandon Mulrenin's research hit an 88.6% success rate by leading with humor and handing control straight to the prospect.

 Advanced Openers for Experienced Reps